ishan-verma/ishan-verma.github.io/about.md

 - Serverless Architechture

-Happy to connect with entreprenuers, startups, developers, a [ishan-verma.com/contact](https://ishan-verma.com/contact)
+Happy to connect with entreprenuers, startups, developers, and people in general [ishan-verma.com/contact](https://ishan-verma.com/contact)